msalvimjr/webpage-dcc/content/cool-science-stuff/_index.md

 - [Your logical falacies](https://yourlogicalfallacyis.com/) "*Thou shalt not commit logical fallacies.*"

-###  Some questions that keep me awake at night (seriously)
+###  Some questions that have kept me awake at night (seriously)

-- [The alignment problem](https://www.youtube.com/watch?v=pYXy-A4siMw): *"How to steer AI systems towards humans' intended goals, preferences, or ethical principles?"* (Spoiler: it's **much** harder thant it looks, and if we get it wrong, we could be doomed.
+- [The alignment problem](https://www.youtube.com/watch?v=pYXy-A4siMw): *"How to steer AI systems towards humans' intended goals, preferences, or ethical principles?"* (Spoiler: it's **much** harder thant it looks, and if we get it wrong in the first try, humankind could be doomed.
 No, seriously!)

 - [The Fermi paradox](https://waitbutwhy.com/2014/05/fermi-paradox.html): *"The discrepancy between the lack of conclusive evidence of advanced extraterrestrial life and the apparently high likelihood of its existence"*.

+A particularly good book on this is *The Eerie Silence: Renewing Our Search for Alien Intelligence*, named in the secion on [Books on the popularization of CS, Math, Logics, and Science](#books-on-the-popularization-of-cs-math-logics-and-science) just above.

 ### Some of my talks for science communication (in Portuguese)